 European Investment Risk.
 The Economic and Monetary Union (the "EMU") of the European Union (the "EU") requires compliance with restrictions on inflation rates, deficits, interest rates, debt levels and fiscal and monetary controls, each of which may significantly affect every country in Europe.
 Decreasing imports or exports, changes in governmental or EU regulations on trade, changes in the exchange rate of the euro, the default or threat of default by an EU member country on its sovereign debt, and recessions in an EU member country may have significant adverse effects on the economies of EU member countries.
-Responses to financial problems by EU countries may not produce the desired results, may limit future growth and economic recovery, may result in social unrest, or have other unintended consequences.
+Responses to financial problems by EU countries may not produce the desired results, may limit future growth and economic recovery, or may result in social unrest or have other unintended consequences.
 Further defaults or restructurings by governments and other entities of their debt could have additional adverse effects on economies, financial markets, and asset valuations around the world.
 A number of countries in Eastern Europe remain relatively undeveloped and can be particularly sensitive to political and economic developments.
 Separately, the EU faces issues involving its membership, structure, procedures and policies.
-The exit of one or more member states from the EU, such as the departure of the United Kingdom (the "UK"), referred to as "Brexit", could place the departing member's currency and banking system under severe stress or even in jeopardy.
-An exit by other member states will likely result in increased volatility, illiquidity and potentially lower economic growth in the affected markets, which will adversely affect the Fund's investments.
+The exit of one or more member states from the EU, such as the recent departure of the United Kingdom (known as "Brexit"), would place its currency and banking system in jeopardy.
+The exit by the United Kingdom or other member states will likely result in increased volatility, illiquidity and potentially lower economic growth in the affected markets, which will adversely affect the Fund's investments.